-Comparing the Red, Unlimited and Basics price plans, you’ll need to think about whether you want unlimited data or a gigabyte allowance, the maximum download speeds you want on your plan and whether you need inclusive international roaming.
+Comparing the Red, Unlimited and Basics price plans, you’ll need to decide whether you want unlimited data or a gigabyte allowance, the maximum download speeds you want on your plan and whether you need inclusive international roaming.

-The cheapest available SIM cards are available on Vodafone Basics, where you’ll pay as little as £6/month for data at 4G speed.
+The cheapest available SIM cards are available on Vodafone Basics, where you’ll pay as little as £6/month for data at 4G speeds in the UK.
 Vodafone Red gives you a larger allowance of data along with 5G on most plans, with inclusive roaming when you travel abroad in Europe.
-Meanwhile, at the top-end, Vodafone Unlimited starts from £23/month for unlimited data at a range of different download speeds.
+Meanwhile, at the top-end, Vodafone Unlimited starts from £22/month for unlimited data at a range of different download speeds.

 In this article, we’ll compare the three types of price plan from Vodafone.
 We’ll look at Vodafone Red, Vodafone Unlimited and Vodafone Basics in more detail.
 We’ll then showcase some of the best value SIM cards in each range before looking at the coverage available and how to keep your existing phone number.

 - 1 Vodafone Basics vs Red vs Unlimited: At A Glance

 Vodafone Basics vs Red vs Unlimited: At A Glance

 In the UK, Vodafone offers three types of price plan: Basics, Red and Unlimited.
 The following table summarises the key differences between the three types of plan:

 |Data||2GB – 100GB||1GB – 120GB||Unlimited|

 SIM card only